Fair and Reasonable

 Since Massachusetts is an equitable distribution state, the court needs to approve the agreement regarding support issues — child support and alimony — based on a standard demanding the agreement be fair and reasonable.
 The difficult part is crafting an agreement that is fair and reasonable in the eyes of the court while still remaining agreeable to both parties.
 It takes an attorney with experience to navigate these tricky waters.

-The lawyers at the Medway, Massachusetts, law firm of Kenney & Kenney have more than 20 years of experience serving Holliston, Franklin, Medway and surrounding Massachusetts communities clients in family law, divorce and other legal practice areas.
+The lawyers at the Medway, Massachusetts, law firm of Kenney & Kenney, Attorneys at Law have more than 30 years of experience serving Holliston, Franklin, Medway and surrounding Massachusetts communities clients in family law, divorce and other legal practice areas.
 We are able to help you arrange a child support and alimony agreement that is fair and reasonable, and in your and your children’s best interests.

 Deciding the Amount of Child Support, Alimony and Spousal Support